MarcusWolschon/osmeditor4android/BUILDING.md

 Given that Google randomly makes incompatible changes to these and regularly drops existing functionality, you are on your own if you use any other version than what is configured for gradle.

+## Proguard (12.0 and later)

+All builds now require proguard to be enabled as we have gone over the limit for the number of references in a normal APK.

 ## Build flavors (11.2 and later)

 Due to the forced upgrade policy from google from November 1st 2018 onwards we are now supporting two build flavors: _current_ that will target a recent Android SDK and support library and _legacy_ that will support old Android versions as long as practical.